oguennec/redux-shopping-cart-with-discounts/README.md

 The receipt will display:

     • the shopping list with a subtotal

     • the list of discounts by item

     • the total after discount

-Items are priced as follows:
+Items are priced as follows (showing discount when available):

     • Apples are 25 ct each

     • Oranges are 30 ct each

     • Mangoes are 95 ct each, but are available as ‘two for the price of one’

     • Bananas are 15 ct each, but are available as ‘five for the price of four’

     • Papayas are 50 ct each, but are available as ‘three for the price of two’

 # Redux Shopping Basket Example